 The film's original score, composed by Chaplin himself, will be performed live by the Bristol Ensemble in a specially arranged 16-player version, conducted by maestro Guenter A. Buchwald.

-Buster Keaton's The Boat (1921), with an original score performed live by Rick Wakeman, whose virtuosic musicianship adds both grandeur and mischief to Keaton's nautical masterpiece.
+The evening also features two riotous short comedies: Buster Keaton's The Boat (1921), with an original score performed live by Rick Wakeman, whose virtuosic musicianship adds both grandeur and mischief to Keaton's nautical masterpiece.